Clinical scientist, embryology

 Entry on to the STP is competitive and there are many more applicants than places.
 Experience with reproductive biology and familiarity with hospitals and clinics are important, so try to arrange a visit to a local hospital laboratory before applying.

 Related experience is useful so investigate the possibility of short-term laboratory work experience in a fertility clinic or assisted conception unit of a large hospital.
+If you're studying a relevant degree or Masters programme, you may have the opportunity to complete a placement as part of your course.

 It's also worth making speculative approaches to clinics and hospitals.
 The Human Fertilisation & Embryology Authority (HFEA) has a list of fertility clinics and embryo research centres.
 Contact the consultant or principal clinical scientist in embryology in your local NHS Trust hospital to discuss the career and opportunities for experience.